Naturhistoriska/NRM-DNA-lab/README.md

    kind-of human readable, e.g., `johan-n-snakes`.
 2. Add the GitHub Team `NRM-DNA-lab` as collaborators on the repository.
-If practical, add also the PI (this requires that the PI has a github account, and that her or she is added to the Naturhistoriska github organization).
+If practical, add also the PI (this requires that the PI has a github account, and that he or she is added to the Naturhistoriska github organization).

 For more details on git and GitHub, see [`doc/github/README.md`](doc/github/README.md).